-Other liabilities include federal housing program funds for which the Fund acts as grantee or agent to originate mortgages under the HOME program and the Fund's net pension liability as explained in Note F - Retirement Plan.
+Other liabilities include federal housing program funds for which the Fund acts as grantee or agent to originate mortgages under the HOME and NHTF programs, the Fund's net pension liability as explained in Note F - Retirement Plan and the Fund's net OPEB liability (asset) as explained in Note H - Other Postemployment Healthcare Benefits.

-Deferred inflows of resources represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time as explained in Note F - Retirement Plan.
+Deferred inflows of resources related to pension and OPEB represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time as explained in Note F - Retirement Plan and Note H - Other Postemployment Healthcare Benefits.

-Restricted net position: Net position of the Bond Programs is restricted to meet specified reserve and funding provisions in accordance with the bond resolutions.
-Net positions of the Land Development Program and Bond Insurance Account are restricted in accordance with the Act.
+Enterprise fund Restricted net position: Net position of the Bond Programs is restricted to meet specified reserve and funding provisions in accordance with the bond resolutions.
+Net positions of the Affordable Housing Fund, Land Development Program and Bond Insurance Account are restricted in accordance with the Act.
 Federal Programs are restricted due to requirements of HUD or other grantor agencies.
 When both restricted and unrestricted resources are available for use, it is generally the Fund's policy to use restricted resources first, and then unrestricted resources as they are needed.